getodk/docs/odkx-src/scan-install.rst

 .. warning::

-  ODK Scan is only compatible with Android versions 4.4 or newer.
+  ODK-X Scan is only compatible with Android versions 4.4 or newer.

 To install the apk: